-The Accounts and Audit (Amendment) Regulations 2024 ("the Regulations") require the Authority to publish its statement of accounts, together with an accompanying auditor's report for the year ended 31 March 2022 by 13 December 2024.
+The Accounts and Audit (Amendment) Regulations 2024 ("the Regulations") require the Authority to publish its statements of accounts, together with accompanying auditor's reports for the years ended 31 March 2022 and 2023 by 13 December 2024.

-The Authority was required by the Audit and Accounts Regulations (2015) to publish its draft statement of accounts for the year ended 31 March 2022 for public inspection by the first working day of August 2022.
-The Authority published its draft statement of accounts on 28 February 2024.
-Following the introduction of the Regulations, there was insufficient time to complete the necessary audit work to form an audit opinion.
+[The Authority published its draft statements of accounts for the years ended 31 March 2022 and 2023 on 28 February 2024 [and 11 November 2024 respectively.
+Following the introduction of the Regulations, there was insufficient time to complete the necessary audit work to form an audit opinion on the statements of accounts for the years ended 31 March 2022 and 2023.